DoryClaw/DoryClaw/README.md

 > “If the world can’t find me… I’ll make the world see me.”

-So he created a utility token on **Solana** using his own face.
+So he created a utility token on **Solana**,**BSC** using his own face.
 Now his story moves across the blockchain.
 Maybe one day… the right eyes will see it.

 ---